Concepts

 3. Space

 Domain: Where things are.
 Injects: Boundary enforcement, topology validation, dimensional constraints.
 Prevents: Physical impossibilities like routes through walls, overlapping objects, broken continuity.
-Tested directly on ARC-AGI-3: a spatial navigation game where the scaffold forced intermediate path validation, preventing the agent from committing to blocked routes.
+Tested directly on ARC-AGI-3: a spatial navigation game where the injection forced intermediate path validation, preventing the agent from committing to blocked routes.

 4. Simulation